SSWConsulting/SSW.Rules.Content/rules/merge-debt/rule.md

 guid: aa0d5e6d-f08a-43cd-9bee-4f72df367b78
 ---

-When a PR is created but left open for a long time, it becomes stale.
-Stale PRs equate to merge debt because the longer the PR stays open, the more changes occur on the main branch and the harder it is to merge back in (Merge Debt).
+When a pull request is left open for a long time, it becomes stale and accumulates merge debt.
+The longer it remains open, the more changes occur on the main branch, increasing the work needed to update and merge the PR.
+This can lead to conflicts, bugs, and unhappy developers.

 <!--endintro-->